AneroDev/CryptoCreator/anero-full-restart-guide.md

 ---

-## Summary Checklist
+## Summary

-- [ ] Geth v1.14.0+ installed
+- ✓ Geth v1.16.6 installed and running
-- [ ] Lighthouse installed and running
+- ✓ Lighthouse v8.0.0 installed and running
+- ✓ Go eth2-testnet-genesis compiled and used for mainnet genesis
-- [ ] Node 1 and Node 2 wallets created with 50M ANERO each
+- ✓ Node 1 & Node 2 with 50M ANERO each
-- [ ] Bootnode started
-- [ ] Geth nodes initialized and running
-- [ ] Lighthouse beacon synced
+- ✓ Blob transactions enabled
-- [ ] Lighthouse validators attesting
+- ✓ Validators attesting
-- [ ] Block height increasing
-- [ ] DNS record created for node.getanero.org
-- [ ] Nginx configured as reverse proxy
+- ✓ Public RPC at node.getanero.org
-- [ ] SSL certificate obtained from Let's Encrypt
+- ✓ HTTPS enabled with Let's Encrypt
-- [ ] MetaMask can connect to https://node.getanero.org
+- ✓ MetaMask compatible
-- [ ] Account shows 50M ANERO balance

-Your Anero mainnet is now live and publicly accessible!
+**Anero mainnet is production-ready!**